vid123ver/AI-Powered-Task-Assistant/README.md

 Tried against both the `/chat` UI and Claude Desktop (via MCP):

-- `"create a high priority task to fix the login bug"`
+- `"create a high priority task to fix the login bug, due Friday"`
 - `"show me all my tasks"`
 - `"mark the login bug task as done"`
+- `"change the due date on that task to tomorrow"`
 - `"delete all completed tasks"` *(multi-step: lists tasks first, then deletes the completed ones)*
 - `"search for tasks about login"`
 - `"give me a summary of my tasks"` *(MCP only — via `get_task_summary`)*